-There is a significant impact for children’s health when they regularly breathe high concentrations of diesel vehicle exhaust.
-The UK has one of the highest rates of asthma in the world and London air pollution rates are especially high.
+There is a significant impact on children’s health when they regularly breathe high concentrations of diesel vehicle exhaust.
+The UK has one of the highest rates of asthma in the world, and London air pollution rates are especially high.
 When London air pollution is high, our hospital pediatric wards are filled with children fighting to take the next breath.
-In the words of Dr. Guddi Singh: “In many cases the toxic drugs and steroids we give them aren’t enough, and we have to breathe for them.
+In the words of Dr. Guddi Singh: “In many cases, the toxic drugs and steroids we give them aren’t enough, and we have to breathe for them.
 Sometimes we have to put them into intensive care.
 Not all survive.”
 Data from the National Office of Statistics shows that more than a dozen children aged 14 and under die from an asthma attack every year.
 How many of these deaths are due to air pollution?

 Many children are able to walk, scoot, or cycle on quiet roads and arrive at schools hundreds of metres away from busy roads.
 Excellent work is taking place to ensure that more parents and children can do this, but we need more.
-However, many children live near busy roads, their schools are near busy roads and their journeys to nursery/school are unavoidably along busy roads.
+However, many children live near busy roads, their schools are near busy roads, and their journeys to nursery/school are unavoidably along busy roads.

 We are told that we are living in a “clean air zone”, areas where the air quality problem is most serious.
-It’s great that clean air zones are trying to tackle the problem, however, it’s not enough- children in these ‘clean air zones’ still have a 10% reduced lung capacity.
+It’s great that clean air zones are trying to tackle the problem.
+However, it’s not enough- children in these ‘clean air zones’ still have a 10% reduced lung capacity.

-We are told that the roads our children travel on to school are “Low Emission Zones”.
+We are told that the roads our children travel on to school are “Low Emission Zones.”
 Low emission sounds positive.
-However, the dirtiest, most polluting diesel vehicles that travel through Low Emission Zones have not been deterred by the financial penalty, they simply pay a fee to repeatedly brake, idle, and accelerate in congested traffic.
+However, the dirtiest, most polluting diesel vehicles that travel through Low Emission Zones have not been deterred by the financial penalty; they simply pay a fee to repeatedly brake, idle, and accelerate in congested traffic.

 Whilst there are ‘Low Emission’ bus stops, did you know that 70% of London buses are diesel-powered and that Diesel is one of the worst air polluters?
 99% of London bus journeys are powered by diesel – even worse, about 89% of diesel buses are over 5 years old.